ashokponkumar/cloud-monitoring/alerts/rules.md

 {:pre: .pre}

-# Working with rules by using the Alerts API
+# CRUD rules
 {: #rules}

-Use the Alerts API to create, delete, and update a rule, to show the details for a rule, and to list the rules that are defined in your {{site.data.keyword.Bluemix_notm}} space.
+Use the Alerts API to create, delete, or update a rule, to show the details for a rule, and to list the rules that are defined in a space.
 {:shortdesc}

 ## Creating a rule
 {: #create}

+To configure a rule in the {{site.data.keyword.monitoringshort}} service, create a rule file that includes the rule details, and register the rule with the {{site.data.keyword.monitoringshort}} service.

-To create a rule, complete the following steps:
+Complete the following steps:

 1. Create a rule file that contains valid JSON.
 Save the file.

-    For example, to save the file, use a prefix like *s-* for rules that you define for the queries running in a {{site.data.keyword.Bluemix_notm}} space.
+    For example, to save the file, use a prefix like *s-* for rules that you define for the queries running in a space.

 	**Tips:**

 	* Define different rules for a query to alert about errors or warnings by using a different notification method.
-You can only set 1 notification method per rule.
 	* Create your rule file in the following directory: *~/cloud-monitoring/rules/* to group resources of the {{site.data.keyword.monitoringshort_notm}} service.

     Enter the following information in the rule's file: